 In the screenshot below you can see the Levels settings I applied to the image.

 Notice I have chosen to make changes to the midtone and white Input Levels.
 The white Output Level has been changed but the black levels in both the Input and Output section are unchanged.
 The effect of this is to lighten all the tones except for the blacks which remain unchanged.
 By lightening the mask more of the orange from the Highlights layer is seen in the finished image.

 You can see the results of this in the finished image shown below.

-Photoshop is another tool you can use for Color Grading photos and it offers even greater felxibility than Lightroom.
+I hope you've enjoyed this article explaining the Lightroom Color Grading process.
+Lightroom isn't though the only tool you can use.
+Photoshop can also be use for Color Grading photos and it offers even greater felxibility than Lightroom.
 If you want to know how, this video tutorial on using Photoshop Color Grading for Landscape Photography will explain.